ve-i-uj/shedu/README.md

 #### Game assets settings

-* KBE_ASSETS_PATH - The absolute path to the assets director.
+* KBE_ASSETS_PATH - The absolute path to the assets directory.
 If it has the "demo" value the [kbengine_demos_assets](https://github.com/kbengine/kbengine_demos_assets "The demo settings provided by KBEngine developers") will be used as an assets
 * KBE_ASSETS_SHA - The commit of the assets
 * KBE_ASSETS_VERSION - The version of the assets.
 This variable labels the finaly game image.
 It cannot be empty.
 Set any non-empty string if your project has no version.